 We were instructed to deal with the Estate but by the time we were involved the Daughter had spent most of the money from the bank accounts.
 We contacted her and informed her that she needed to revoke the grant and hand over the money she claimed which resulted in her contesting the Will under the Inheritance (Provision of Family and Dependence) Act 1975.
 This act is in place for family members who are left out of a Will of someone they depend on which was exploited by the Daughter as she hadn’t seen her father in near 40 years.
 The Daughter used the remainder of her Father’s estate to pay for the legal fees which she got through quickly, resulting in her using Legal Aid.

-Although the Daughter’s claims were false and she had no evidence to build a case on, going to court would have cost more than settling even if we won due to the daughter using legal aid.
+The Daughter’s claims were false and she had no evidence to build a case on.
+Despite this, going to court would have cost more than settling even if we won due to the daughter using legal aid.
 Which means, it would mean that they wouldn’t have paid for our legal costs had we won.
 This resulted in us coming to an out of court agreement and we liquidated the estate for the Executor.

 This just goes to show if you feel like you’re out of your depth and unsure of how to proceed, speaking to a company who are experts in the matter can prove highly beneficial.
 We are here to help, whatever the case.
 You can trust that we may have seen it before.